Resume Tips

 How This Affects ATS Scanning

-Applicant Tracking Systems (ATS) don't care about dates, but they care about relevance and keyword density.
-Here's how timeline affects ATS performance:
+Applicant Tracking Systems (ATS) do not care about dates, but they care about relevance and keyword density.
+Here is how timeline affects ATS performance.

 The ATS-Relevance Connection